Fifty-three percent of customers don't have faith that traditional brick-and-mortar stores even know how to create a great customer experience

 Relational customer survey questions evaluate your customers’ overall sentiment towards your brand.
 Measuring this is a way to quantify how loyal your customers are to you—would they switch to a competitor, recommend you to a friend, or buy from you again?

-The holiday season is an especially good time to capitalize on referral and word-of-mouth programs.
+Also consider capitalizing on referral and word-of-mouth programs.
 If you can identify which of your new and existing customers love your brand enough to refer you (surveys are a surefire way to do this), you can activate your marketing teams to message specifically to those customers, encouraging them to write reviews and refer you to their friends.

 The most popular relational customer survey questions by far are the net promoter score (NPS) and customer satisfaction score (CSAT) questions.
 Both NPS and CSAT surveys have two parts: an initial rating question accompanied by an open-ended follow-up.